 •Support under part VI of the Immigration and Asylum Act 1999;

 •Employment and Support Allowance (Income Related).
 Please note, Contribution-Based E&SA does not qualify for continued free school meals in Junior School (unless you receive both Income-based & Contribution-based ESA on an equal basis).

 Children who are in care or who have been in care previously, qualify for the Pupil Premium Plus Grant.

 In order for the school to access pupil premium funding, eligible parents must apply to the local authority for free school meals.
 This application is necessary even though all infant meals are provided free of charge at present.
-If you feel your child may be eligible to receive a free school meal please contact the school office (in confidence), telephone 01926 742543 or visit www.warwickshire.gov.uk/freeschoolmeals .
+If you feel your child may be eligible to receive a free school meal please contact the school office (in confidence), telephone 01926 742543 to speak to an adviser, or visit www.warwickshire.gov.uk/freeschoolmeals .

 We do not publish our Pupil Premium strategy online due to the small amount of children who qualify for it, however a copy of the current pupil premium strategy is available from the school office upon request.